teancom/codex/aws.md

 ### First Beta Environment

 Now that our `alpha` environment has been deployed, we can deploy our first beta environment to AWS.
-To do this, we will first deploy a BOSH director for the environment using the `bosh-deployments` repo we generated back when we built our [Proto BOSH](#proto-bosh), and then deploy Cloud Foundry on top of it.
+To do this, we will first deploy a BOSH Director for the environment using the `bosh-deployments` repo we generated back when we built our [proto-BOSH](#proto-bosh), and then deploy Cloud Foundry on top of it.

 #### BOSH
 ```
 $ cd ~/ops/bosh-deployments
 $ bosh target proto-bosh
 $ ls
-aws  bin  global  LICENSE  README.md
+us-west-2  bin  global  LICENSE  README.md
 ```

-We already have the `aws` site created, so now we will just need to create our new environment, and deploy it.
+We already have the `us-west-2` site created, so now we will just need to create our new environment, and deploy it.
 Different names (sandbox or staging) for Beta have been used for different customers, here we call it staging.

 ```